 - Investments in the United States in stocks, bonds, or other domestic securities owned by such foreign government or international organization. - Interest on deposits in banks in the United States of money belonging to such foreign government or international organization. - Investments in the United States in financial instruments held (by a foreign government) in executing governmental financial or monetary policy.

-However, the types of income described in section 892(a)(2) that are received directly or indirectly from commercial activities are subject to tax.
-(They are also subject to withholding.)
+Note: The income described in section 892(a)(2) that is received directly or indirectly from commercial activities is subject to both tax and withholding.